 It’s all about balance!

-Having said that it is certainly better than downing alcohol in large amounts every day so go figure.
+Having said that, it is certainly better than downing alcohol in large amounts every day so go figure.

-Can diabetics drink non-alcoholic beer?
+Can people with diabetes drink non-alcoholic beer?

-Treat anything concerning alcohol free beer like anything you consume.
-Remember it has sugar.
+Treat anything concerning alcohol-free beer like anything you consume.
+Remember, it has sugar.
 I am not a medical adviser so check with your medical professional.

 Is non-alcoholic beer better for you than regular beer?

-What is alcohol free beer?
+What is alcohol-free beer?

-So in summary the bottom line to the question of what is alcohol free beer?
+So, in summary, the bottom line to the question of what is alcohol-free beer?
 It is just that.

 Beer without the alcohol, with the same ingredients and maybe just a bit fewer calories and sugar.
-However, the benefits of going alcohol free are amazing.
-It’s all about balance and one alcohol free beer is not a panacea for every health issue going.
+However, the benefits of going alcohol-free are amazing.
+It’s all about balance, and one alcohol-free beer is not a panacea for every health issue going.

-However, if you are looking to reduce or eradicate alcohol in my book the more choice the better.
-Bring it on!
+However, if you are looking to reduce or eradicate alcohol in my book, the more choice, the better; bring it on!
 Always get medical advice if you are concerned.

 This blog is based on your view and sharing them.
 I always respond as soon as I can.
-How do you balance 0.5 abv beers verses 0.0 abv and do you check the labels?
+How do you balance 0.5 abv beers verses 0.0 abv, and do you check the labels?

 Please leave your message below as I would love to hear from you.

-For more awareness on drinking visit drinkaware
+For more awareness on drinking, visit drinkaware